 4 – A Classic Trullo with Contemporary Style

 A traditional trullo with a coned roof and a stylish modern extension.
 I like this villa for its unique blend of contemporary, moorish style, authenticity and comfort.
 The outdoor space is furnished for al fresco living, complete with a fabulous 12 metre swimming pool.
 The surrounding palm and olive trees make a wonderful natural backdrop, so typical of Puglia.
 Villas in the countryside are rarely within walking distance of a restaurant but this one is.
 So you can leave the car behind.
-Read more on this page about Trulli in Puglia with pool.

 5 – Family Villa with playground & trampoline